Our Business Model

 Facts and figures

-The wholesale structure covers more than 130 countries, with directly controlled operations in over 40 major markets.
+The wholesale structure covers more than 130 countries with nearly 50 direct operations in the major markets.
 It has 20 logistics centers and 40 commercial branches providing direct presence in the most important markets.

 In 2013, the Wholesale Division posted net sales of Euro 2,991 million compared to Euro 2.773 million in full-year2012 (+12% at constant exchange rates).
 The Wholesale Division’s adjusted* operating income for 2013 rose to Euro 658 million reflecting an increase of +8.9% from 2012 with an operating margin adjusted*of 22.0% (+80 bps at constant exchange rates as compared with the previous year).

 * for definition of adjusted see 5th note of the press release